senavirathne/Agentic-AI-Workflow-for-Automated-Trading/Agentic-AI-Trading_Project/README.md

 **Runtime Behaviors:**
 - **Live Mode**: Requires Alpaca credentials.
 Uses real-time Alpaca market, account, and order APIs.
 - **Backtest Mode**: Replays hourly checkpoints from historical Alpaca OHLCV bars using a simulated account.
+This still requires Alpaca credentials for historical bar retrieval.
 - **LLM Integration**: At least one LLM key is required.
 DeepSeek is the primary client; OpenAI acts as a fallback.
 - **Alpha Vantage**: Generates indicator snapshots and enriches data with news (when configured).